 Historically, OCAPL has been one of the largest local associations under the American Association of Professional Landmen (AAPL) flagship and we are proud that over 75% of our members are also AAPL members.
-The AAPL named OCAPL as its Local Association of the Year in 1993, 1997 and again in 2006.
+The AAPL named OCAPL as its Local Association of the Year in 1993, 1997, 2006, 2016 and 2018.
 In 2007, AAPL awarded OCAPL members Jack Sweeney with the Lifetime Achievement Award, Candace Robinson the Best AAPL Director Communication Award, and Brian Hennigan the Best Committee Award for his service on the CPL Certification Committee.
 In 2013, Phil Jones was awarded the AAPL Lifetime Achievement Award and in 2014 OCAPL received the Best Community Service Award.
 In 2015, we are well represented with the Lifetime Achievement awarded to Jack Richards, Landman of the Year awarded to Julie Woodard, Best Newsletter ~ Large Association, Best Member Communication awarded to Marita Morris and back to back Best Community Service Award!
-In 2016, Best Association Award, Best Member Communication awarded to Robert Hefner, Best Newsletter ~ Large Association.
+In 2016, Best Local Association Award, Best Member Communication awarded to Robert Hefner, Best Newsletter ~ Large Association.
 In 2017, Jerrod Hardegree won the AAPL Committee Member Award for his work on the Field Landman Committee.
 In 2018, Past OCAPL President and current AAPL Director, Nick Watkins, received the Best AAPL Director Communication Award and OCAPL received the Best Newsletter/ Bulletin – Large Association Award and OCAPL also received the Local Association of the Year Award and again in 2022 we received the Local Association Award!

 OCAPL is very active in the Energy Management Program at The University of Oklahoma (OU/EM).
 OCAPL founded the OU/EM Mentoring program and our members mentor 40 students each year.
 OCAPL has committed scholarship funds to the OU/EM Program and The University of Tulsa’s Energy Management Program.